little-apps/MantisBT_Sitemap/README.md

     RewriteRule sitemap\.xml sitemap.php [L]

+You should now be able to view the sitemap by navigating to something like ``http://example.com/sitemap.xml``

 ### Notes ###
  - By default, MantisBT sets the meta value of ``robots`` to ``noindex,follow`` on some of the pages.
 This causes search engines to not cache the page but links will be followed.
  - MantisBT implements RSS feeds which are located at ``http://example.com/issues_rss.php`` and ``http://example.com/news_rss.php``.
 These can also be submitted to Google's and Bing's Webmaster Tools.